 Specialized bone technology first appears in Africa and is widespread in Europe after the arrival of modern humans with the beginning of the Upper Paleolithic.
 Modern humans shaped bone by grinding and polishing to produce standardized or so-called formal tools that were used for specific functions.
 Examples of Neandertal bone tools do exist; however, most of these were made through percussion to mimic existing stone tools such as handaxes, scrapers, and denticulates.
-Standardized bone tools in forms distinct from stone tools and shaped by grinding and polishing occur in the Châtelperronian and Uluzzian, but, a) whether Neandertals made these assemblage types is debated; and, furthermore, b) their late date means that Neandertals could have been influenced by modern humans already in Europe.
+Standardized bone tools in forms distinct from stone tools and shaped by grinding and polishing occur in the Châtelperronian and Uluzzian but a) whether Neandertals made these assemblage types is debated, and, furthermore, b) their late date means that Neandertals could have been influenced by modern humans already in Europe.
 Other examples with earlier dates are disputed.
 Recent excavations at the Middle Paleolithic sites of Abri Peyrony and Pech de l'Azé I resulted in the discovery of four lissoir fragments coming from three, separate and radiometrically dated deposits.
 The two sites are 35km apart and both contain Mousterian of Acheulian Tradition industries.
 Neither our excavations nor multiple prior excavations have detected overlying Châtelperronian or later industries that could have been the source of these artifacts.
-Lissoir are a formal, standardized bone tool type, made by grinding and polishing, interpreted as being used to prepare hides, and previously only associated with Neandertals, and they move the debate over whether Neandertals independently invented aspects of modern humans culture to before the time of population replacement.
+Lissoir are a formal, standardized bone tool type, made by grinding and polishing, interpreted as being used to prepare hides, and previously only associated with modern humans.
+The Abri Peyrony and Pech de l'Azé I bones are the earliest evidence of specialized bone tools associated with Neandertals, and they move the debate over whether Neandertals independently invented aspects of modern human culture to before the time of population replacement.